-Renovation tour - a Victorian home is given a stunning dark makeover
+A Victorian home is given a striking dark makeover

 This week we chat to Cat, the lovely owner of ourvictoriandetached, who has the most striking and unique home.

 Cat bought a dated Victorian property and brought it back to life with the most fabulous decor.
 We love the dark palette which looks so at home in this period property.
 There are so many quirky and fun pieces of art, pictures and furniture in this home, making it so individual and welcoming too.

 The home is packed full of style and personality and we love how the owners have been so brave with the decor, going for something that is completely different and expresses their personality....it works so well.

 Thanks to Cat for taking the time to chat to us about her home and how she brought it back to life!

 Can tell us about your home and renovation project?

 We did a last minute viewing on our current home as the house we originally wanted to purchase was about to fall through (which was a 70’s monstrosity looking back not sure what we were thinking!).